twallema/pySODM/README.md

 The following features will be implemented in future versions of pySODM,

-- Coupling of ODE Models with different stratifications.
-The user will be able to define a model, consisting of two submodels with states of different sizes.
-These two models will share one `integrate` function to make coupling of the differentials possible.
-Output will be returned in seperate `xarray` Datasets.
+- Currently, pySODM's biggest limitation is that all states must have the same size.
+However, `xarray.Dataset` allows data variables to have a different number of dimensions.
+The user will be able to define in his function class, for each state name, the stratifications it has.
+This feature will greatly enhance pySODM's applicability and open the rich world of coupled models/submodels.
 High priority.

-- Parameter with a double stratification and the calibration of n-dimensional parameters by flattening.
-Low priority.

-- Send model output to a multiindex `pd.DataFrame` and give the user the choice between `xarray` or `pandas`.
-Will make the code more future-proof.
-Low priority.

-- If more the model has more stratifications than the dataset it is calibrated to, pySODM automatically sums over all model axes not found in the dataset.
-This could be generalized further by having the user supply an optional `lambda` function, telling pySODM how to integrate over every axis.

 ### Versions

 - Version 0.1 (2022-12-23, PR #14)
+    > Application pySODM to three use cases.
+Documentation website.
+Unit tests for ODEModel, SDEModel and calibration.
     - Version 0.1.1 (2023-01-09, PR #20)
         > Start of semantic versions: Major.Minor.Patch
+    - Version 0.1.2 (2023-01-11, PR #23)
+        > Calibration of 1D model parameters generalized to n-dimensions.
+        > Added 'aggregation functions' to the `log_posterior_probability` class to perform custom aggregations of model output before matching with data.
+        > `xarray.DataArray`/`xarray.Dataset` can be used as datasets during calibration.
+Internally converted to `pd.DataFrame`.
 - Version 0.0 (2022-11-14)
     - First pySODM version.
-Obtained by splitting the generic from the ad-hoc parts from UGentBiomath/COVID19-Model.
+Obtained by splitting the generally applicable parts from the ad-hoc parts in UGentBiomath/COVID19-Model.
 Without documentation website.
 - Pre-development (2020-05-01 - 2022-11-24)
     - Code developped to model the spread of SARS-CoV-2 in Belgium (UGentBiomath/COVID19-Model).